aminrj/aminrj.github.io/_posts/2026-05-28-mcp-attack-chain-database-exfiltration.md

 This is an illustrative example.
 No real MCP server exposes a `data_export` tool.
 In practice, the attacker would use a tool that already exists in the victim's agent configuration, such as a `send_email` or `query_database` tool, to exfiltrate data through a channel the agent was already authorized to use.

 That sentence is not a vulnerability.
 It is a string.
-A string that a language model will treat as an operational instruction.
+A language model will treat it as an operational instruction.

 ---

 ## Step 2: The model has no mechanism to check the source

 The server passes every standard check.
-No malware.
-No known CVEs.
-No suspicious network behavior during installation.
+There is no malware, no known CVEs, and no suspicious network behavior during installation.
 It is added to the tool registry, registered with the agent framework, and added to the allowlist.

 ---